Generating HAR files and analyzing web requests

 2.4MB/0.375MBps = 6.4 seconds

-And this depends on the throughput available, generally can run a Speed Test and check the throughput to server nearest to the hosting datacenter.
+This depends on the throughput available.
+Generally, you can run a Speed Test and check the throughput of the server nearest to the hosting datacenter.

-A similar view is obtained by viewing the Network tab on respective browser types listed above.
+A similar view is obtained by viewing the Network tab on the respective browser types listed above.

-Steps to analyse is very straight forward if the above definition is clearly understood:
+The steps to analyze are very straightforward if the above definition is clearly understood:

-1. Search for the delay responding request (typically the longest bar viewing the total web requests)
+1. Search for the delayed responding request (typically the longest bar viewing the total web requests)

 3. Check what is the main contributor towards the delay (Blocking, Waiting or Receiving)